Mahoney/docker-compose-watch/README.md

 * Depends on `fswatch`, you'll need to install that manually
 * Uses compose v2, you'll need to
   [install docker compose v2 manually](https://docs.docker.com/compose/cli-command/#installing-compose-v2)
+  if `docker compose version` doesn't currently work for you.

 ## Known weaknesses:
 * It just uses pwd rather than parsing the yaml to decide which contexts to use